Thomas Tuchel expected to name strong squad for Andorra and Senegal games

 Midfielders Adam Wharton, who helped Crystal Palace to the FA Cup, and Elliot Anderson, pivotal to Nottingham Forest’s Champions League qualification bid, could be among those on Tuchel’s radar.

-Aston Villa’s Jacob Ramsey and Newcastle’s Jacob Murphy could also be under consideration.
+Aston Villa’s Jacob Ramsey and Newcastle’s Jacob Murphy could also be under consideration while Ben White might also be in line for a recall following his exile since the 2022 World Cup.

 England will look to take a further step towards qualification for next summer’s World Cup in North America with victory against the minnows in a fixture being played in Barcelona.